Mutually Unbiased Bases in Composite Dimensions -- A Review: Equivalences and conjectures

 defines the (Hilbert-Schmidt) distance in the $(d^{2}-1)$-dimensional Euclidean space of Hermitian matrices $A,A^{\prime},$ with unit trace.
 Using the inner product

 results in a vector space $\mathbb{R}^{d^{2}-1}$, with the maximally mixed state $\mathbb{I}/d$ taken as its origin.

 The density matrices of a qudit define a convex set of points in $\mathbb{R}^{d^{2}-1}$, generalising the Bloch ball for a qubit in $\mathbb{R}^{3}$ .
-While complementarity polytopes exist for every dimension $d$, they do not necessarily fit inside the body of density matrices: inscribing the polytope requires its vertices to correspond to rank-one projectors.

-\begin{equivalence} The $d(d+1)$ vertices of the complementarity polytope are given by rank-one projectors if and only if they correspond to the states of a complete set of MU bases in $\mathbb{C}^{d}$.
+While complementarity polytopes exist for every dimension $d$, they do not necessarily fit inside the body of density matrices: inscribing the polytope requires its vertices to correspond to rank-one projectors. \begin{equivalence} The $d(d+1)$ vertices of the complementarity polytope are given by rank-one projectors if and only if they correspond to the states of a complete set of MU bases in $\mathbb{C}^{d}$. \end{equivalence}